IanMadlenya/quotes/README.md

 used to compute NBBO.

 The example scripts illustrate loading a tiny fake OPRA data example designed to illustrate the computation.
-The scripts require several additional SciDB plugins available on GitHub.
+The scripts require several add-on SciDB plugins available on GitHub.
 The easiest way to install the plugins is to follow the instructions here:

 https://github.com/paradigm4/dev_tools

-And then run the following SciDB queries:
+and then run the following SciDB queries:
 ```
 iquery -aq "load_library('dev_tools')"
 iquery -aq "install_github('paradigm4/superfunpack')"